-We have heard the news, saw the numerous social media feeds, and continue to practice social distancing.
-Our lives as we knew it 60 days ago has changed.
+We have heard the news, seen the numerous social media feeds, and continue to practice social distancing.
+Our lives as we knew them 60 days ago has changed.
 Will this change last forever?
 No one knows.
 Perhaps some people will continue to work from home.
-Thanks to technology we can learn-on-line and see our loved ones via Facetime to keep in touch with family, friends, clients, and colleagues.
+Thanks to technology we can learn online and see our loved ones via Facetime to keep in touch with family, friends, clients, and colleagues.

 See the Opportunity

 Some donors may not be in a position right now to make a financial gift, but they can do things to help your organization, you just have to ask them.
 Have you thought about their expertise and how that could be of value?
 Here are 3 ways donors can help right now.

 1. Ask your donor to write a one-page letter outlining why they give to your organization.
 Ask them to share their passion and what it means to them to give.
 These letters will act as future testimonials for you to use in newsletters, blog posts, in your annual report, a direct mail campaign, and on your website (remember to ask and get their permission to do so).

 2. Identify some of the needs in your organization and match those with the expertise of your donors.
 For example, your organization needs help in developing a new garden and you have a donor that has a landscaping business.
 Ask if this is something that they could help you with (keep in mind we are still social distancing).